Difference operators via GKLO-type homomorphisms: shuffle approach and application to quantum Q-systems: Relation to -deformed -systems of type

 We also choose a rational function of~\cite[\S7.1]{dfk2}:

 The bilinear \emph{shuffle product} $\star$ on $\BS^{\DFK}$ is defined completely analogously to~\eqref{shuffle product}, thus making $\BS^{\DFK}$ into an associative unital $\BC$-algebra.
-We also consider an $\BN$-graded subspace of $\BS^{\DFK}$ defined by the same \emph{wheel conditions} (but now on the numerators appearing in~\eqref{eq:DFK pole conditions}):
+As before, consider an $\BN$-graded subspace of $\BS^{\DFK}$ defined by the same \emph{wheel conditions} (but now on the numerators appearing in~\eqref{eq:DFK pole conditions}):

 Let $S^{\DFK}\subset \BS^{\DFK}$ denote the subspace of all such elements $F$, which is easily seen to be $\star$-closed.
 This construction is related to that of Section~\ref{ssec shuffle toroidal-1} via: